Quarterly Project Updates

 Interactive Project Map

 See quarterly updates on all voter-approved projects.
 Completion dates are estimates.
+The Project Map is best viewed full screen.
+Need assistance on using it?
+See map tips below.

 The FY 2015-16 PB Cycle 1 ran from September 2015 to May 2016 with 26 winning projects to be funded in FY 2016-17, which started July 1, 2016.
 Read this one-page overview of Cycle 1.